paullepoulpe/master-thesis/src/01_Abstract.md

     - Talk about abstraction
     - Talk about delite and how it is great and allows you to do cool things
     - Talk about loop fusion and Soa
-    - on the way to loop fusion we discovered and adressed a need for better debugging / visualisation tools
+    - on the way to loop fusion we discovered and addressed a need for better debugging / visualization tools

 3. Background & Theory // and related work
     - Keep it short for each project